pkp/pkp-docs/contributing/index.md

 GitHub desktop manages your commits and pull-requests locally.
 It's especially convenient if you're changing more than one file at once.
 If you have Atom installed, you can open your project with the editor directly from GitHub desktop.

 1. Open GitHub desktop.
-2. Right click on the name of the repository you want to work on.
+2. Right click on the name of the repository in which you want to work.
-3. Select "Open in Atom".
+3. Select "Open in Atom."

 ![](assets/contrib-05.gif)

-In Atom, the repository directory structure will be displayed on the left hand side in the "project window".
-Clicking on any title will open it in the editor and allow you to make changes.
+In Atom, the repository directory structure is accessible on the left-hand side in the "project window."
+Clicking on any title opens it in the editor and allow you to make changes.
 You'll notice labels next to the files as you work.
 Green indicates a new file you've added.
-Yellow indicates a files you've changed since the last time you pulled an update from the primary repository.
+Yellow indicates a file you've changed since the last time you pulled an update from the primary repository.

 ![](assets/contrib-06.png)

-If you are working on a project over time, you may want to regularly pull changes "from origin".
+If you are working on a project over time, you may want to regularly pull changes "from origin."
 You can do this in GitHub desktop by clicking on the "pull from origin" button near the top right of the window.
-It will pull changes since the last time you pulled them (or, since the time you originally cloned).
+It pulls changes since the last time you pulled them (or, since the time you cloned initially).

-Once you make your edits with Atom and have a document you want to submit, you'll want to contribute it back as a "branch".
+Once you make your edits with Atom and have a document you want to submit, you'll want to contribute it back as a "branch."

 1. In GitHub desktop, click on the "Current Branch" button.
 2. Click "New Branch"
 3. Write a concise name for your branch based on the doc you're submitting, with a single dash between words.
-4. Click "Create Branch".
+4. Click "Create Branch."

 ![](assets/contrib-07.gif)

 Now that you've made your edits/additions and created your branch, you can _commit_ your code.
-On the left side of your GitHub desktop window you should see all the files you're adding or changing and, at the bottom, a _commit_ option.
+On the left side of your GitHub desktop window, you should see all the files you're adding or changing and, at the bottom, a _commit_ option.

 ![](assets/contrib-08.png)

 The first field is for a very short descriptor of what you just changed.
 A few words should do the trick.
 Here are some examples:

-- updated ``filename.md``
+- Updated ``filename.md``
-- migrated ``filename.md``
+- Migrated ``filename.md``
-- added appendix to document
+- Added appendix to document
-- replaced images
+- Replaced images

 The second field is for a more detailed description of what you changed.
 You might want to do this if you need to justify your changes or need to let everyone else know that a change is significant.

-When you're done, click the button on the bottom left labelled "Commit to ``branch name``".
+When you finish, click the button on the bottom left labelled "Commit to ``branch name``."

-Now that your commits are settled, you can push your changes back to the repo with the button on the top right.
+Now that you've committed your changes, you can push your changes back to the repo with the button on the top right.
 It should say "Publish your Branch to Github" if it's the first time you've committed that branch.
-It will sync versions locally and remotely with your branch changes and submit your "pull request" to managers of the Docs Hub.
+It syncs versions locally and remotely with your branch changes and submits your "pull request" to managers of the Docs Hub.

-This is, necessarily, a brief introduction to using GitHub.
-GitHub has a tremendous amount of documentation on it's use, however.
+This document is, necessarily, a brief introduction to using GitHub.
+GitHub has a tremendous amount of documentation on its use, however.
 If you want to read more about GitHub basics, please read ["Hello, World"](https://guides.github.com/activities/hello-world/).

 ## The "Documentation Hub"